 JFK’s Economic Platform

 One of the things that made JFK unique was his openness to academic advice.
-Part of this was his Boston Brahmin upbringing – where he was from, men of a certain class and stature were expected to be on good terms with more than a few egg-heads.
+Part of this was his Boston Brahmin upbringing.
+Where he was from, men of a certain class and stature were expected to be on good terms with more than a few egg-heads.
 But another part was his honest lack of commitment to any strong political vision – he hadn’t made up his mind on a lot of issues, and so was open to being convinced by those around him.
 Hence, JFK wasn’t the first Keynesian president, so much as he was the first president who wasn’t pre-Keynesian in his prejudices.

 Part of his bid for the presidency was bulking up on academic firepower early on.
-In 1958 he convened an informal group of economic advisors from the top schools in Connecticut – James K. Galbraith and Seymour Harris from Harvard, Paul Samuelson from MIT, and James Tobin from Yale.
+In 1958 he convened an informal group of economic advisors from the top schools in New England – James K. Galbraith and Seymour Harris from Harvard, Paul Samuelson from MIT, and James Tobin from Yale.
 Together they set the economic tone of Kennedy’s presidential bid.
 They were neither too young to have taken the Keynesian worldview for granted, nor too old to have gone through the painful intellectual conversion process to Keynes (or, worse, failed to go through it).
 They were the cohort which had been drafted as soldiers on the front lines of the Keynesian Revolution at the very beginning.
-Now these soldiers had been promoted to generals, and they were responsible for putting their academic ideas into practice.
+Now they had been promoted to generals, and they were responsible for putting their academic ideas into practice.